 Academic advisors at HCC are committed to your success.
 Whether your goal is to transfer to a university or obtain the skills to enter the workforce, academic advisors are trained and ready to help you build a plan for your future.

 Access career outlook information, review educational requirements for specific fields of study and more with Career Coach.

 HCC offers a wide variety of academic programs to meet your educational needs.
 Determine which program is right for you with the College and Career Planner.

 Step 3: Develop an Academic Plan

 Students enrolling at HCC for the first time are considered new students.
 Below are the different ways to meet with an Academic Advisor depending on your student status:

 First-Time In College/Transfer Students (less than 12 completed credits)

-Students planning to enroll at HCC for the first time and have completed less than 12 college level credits are required to attend an Advising & Registration Session before registering for courses.
+Students who are planning to enroll at HCC for the first time and who have completed less than 12 college level credits are required to attend an Advising & Registration Session before registering for courses.
 During this session, you will meet with an academic advisor in a group setting to learn more about HCC and determine your course placement.

 Please take a moment to sign-up for an available Advising & Registration Session at a campus near you.
 If you do not find one that fits your schedule, please check back for new listings.

 New Transfer Students (previously completed 12 or more credits)